 Depending on your scenario and input data, you could experience different levels of performance.
-The following information is designed to help you understand key concepts about performance as they apply to using the Text Analytics sentiment analysis.
+The following information is designed to help you understand key concepts about performance as they apply to using Sentiment Analysis.

 System limitations and best practices for enhancing performance